Title II, Part A: Supporting Effective Instruction Fact Sheet

 Uses of Title IIA

 The Every Student Succeeds Act (ESSA) opened new opportunities to LEAs and NYSED encourages LEAs to revisit traditional uses of IIA funds and consider new, innovative, and evidence-based strategies.
 Title IIA is primarily used for professional development, which can be delivered in a variety of ways.
 It can also be used for staff recruitment and retention, instructional coaching, class size reduction, and leadership training.
-A recently revised Allowable/Unallowable Uses guide can be found here: Title II, Part Allowable/Unallowable Expenditures Guidance
+A recently revised Allowable/Unallowable Uses guide can be found here: Title II, Part A Allowable/Unallowable Expenditures Guidance.

-ESSA requires the use of evidence-based activities, strategies, and interventions when using Title IIA.
+ESSA requires the use of evidence-eased activities, strategies, and interventions when using Title IIA.
 Within the Title IIA Uses of Funds section of the Consolidated Application, two specific options, Other and Other -Class Size Reduction require LEAs to vet the underlying research that is the basis for their intended use of funds.
 The application lists several sites whereby the LEA may validate a study, (and locate related studies).
 As part of the application process, the LEA will upload additional required documentation (such as the Title IIA Evidence Tool) to support their use of the funds.
 For additional information, applicants may consult the Resource list at: http://www.nysed.gov/essa/title-ii-part- supporting-effective-instruction.

 Equitable Services